Hellsrevenge/Burger/README.md

 - Handlebars.js
 - MySQL
 # Demo
-Please follow the link to [Heroku](https://russian-burger.herokuapp.com/) deployment to see the demo of the project.
+Please follow the link to [Heroku](https://russian-burger.herokuapp.com/) deployment to play with the project.